Following the April 20, 2010 Deepwater Horizon explosion and oil spill,

 Florida implemented response operations and emergency restoration.
 The Florida Department of Environmental

-Protection is the lead state agency for responding to impacts of the
+Commission are the lead state agencies in Florida for responding to impacts of the

 Deepwater Horizon oil spill and the resulting restoration process.